bravesoftdz/UniversityOfNone/README.md

 Make some program to automate this.
 Convert wiki and website articles to pdf/txt/static html files.

 Possibly also make a science university of none project (not computing science but physics, biology, evolution, etc.)

+# Rant:
+Interesting GPL/BSD question: why should I release any of this, without payment?
+Normally people write a book, or charge for courses... if source code is free, why is education costing $20,000 per year, or five years, or whatever it costs?
+This will have to be considered.
+Education can be easily copied/replicated, so why is it different than software?
+I really don't know why.

+Interesting projects similar to this:
+* MIT Open Courseware (thanks Walter Lewin)